lawabb/PowerWindows/README.md

   Momentarially operating a Left or Right switch (or both) should drive in the correct direction until either.
   The winding is
-    1. Halted by user  ie momentary action of (either) switch
+    1. Halted by user  ie momentary action of (either up or down) switch
-    2. Window reaches maximum travel and halts due to current   sense
+    2. Window reaches maximum travel and halts due to measured current being above set point. ie the electric motor stalls (I'm working on approx 5-10A, will need to test)
     3. Timed-out after a fixed period.
 (For circumstance where window is slow but not tripping overcurrent)

   Holding switch operated should